 - Continue with the same groups and this time have the students go to a part of the garden where they will choose something, such as a particular plant or part of a plant, to describe.
-This is an exercise in going from a large scale (the whole garden as in Poem I) to small scale observation. - Remind the students to focus just on that object, closely observe, and then again write descriptive words on the cards. - Collect, shuffle, redistribute, and read the new poems as in Poem I. Tape these poems onto papers also. - You can create as many poems as you like using this method. - Return to the classroom and hang up the poems.
+This is an exercise in going from a large scale (the whole garden as in Poem I) to small scale observation. - Remind the students to focus just on that object, closely observe, and then, as in Poem I, decide on a word or words for you to put on the index card. - Collect, shuffle, redistribute, and read the new poems as in Poem I. Tape these poems onto papers also.
+You can create as many poems as you like using this method. - Return to the classroom and hang up the poems.

-- What did you notice in the garden that you may not have noticed before? - What words, that you may not have used before, did you use to describe the garden?
+- What did you notice in the garden that you may not have noticed before? - What are some words that are in the poems that you would not thought of before to describe the garden?
+Look at the displayed poems.